harlock974/time-signal/README.md

 # time-signal
-A JJY/MSF/WWVB/DCF77 time signal radio transmitter for Raspberry Pi
+A multiband time signal radio transmitter for Raspberry Pi

 **time-signal** allows to convert a Raspberry Pi to a radio time server using using either JJY, MSF, WWVB or DCF77 protocol, allowing to automatically adjust time on radio-controlled watch or clock.

 ## Platforms

+**time-signal** has been succesfully tested on :
+* Raspberry Pi Zero W
-**time-signal** has been succesfully tested on Raspberry Pi Zero W, Pi 3 Model B Rev 1.2 and Pi 4 Model B Rev 1.1.
+* Raspberry Pi 3 Model B Rev 1.2
+* Raspberry Pi 4 Model B Rev 1.1

 ## Dependencies

 **time-signal** relies on [Wiring Pi](http://wiringpi.com/) library, which should be pre-installed with standard Raspbian systems.
-If not (e.g. on Rasbian Lite), do
+If not (e.g. on Rasbian Lite), do :

 ```
 sudo apt-get install wiringpi